rundis/lt-snippets/README.md

 * 0.0.1 Initial release with fairly usable features

 ##License
-GPLv3 license, same as [Light Table](https://github.com/LightTable/LightTable).
+MIT license, same as [Light Table](https://github.com/LightTable/LightTable).
 See LICENSE.md for the full text.